-But what most people don’t know is that since iOS 8, setting a passcode also automatically encrypts all data on your device.
-That means even if someone tries to bypass the code by physically breaking your phone open to access its memory, the data inside would still be unreadable*.
-The best part?
-The encryption key is mathematically tied to the passcode that only you know, meaning not even Apple can crack it.
-So if your iPhone somehow finds its way into the government’s hands and they approach Apple with a warrant to decrypt your phone, Apple couldn’t comply even if they wanted to.
-It’s not a political issue; it’s just not computationally possible.
+What most people don’t know is that setting a passcode also encrypts all data on your device by default.
+That means even if someone tries to bypass the code by physically breaking your device open to access its memory, the data inside would still be unreadable.
+The biggest benefit of encrypting your data is that the encryption key is mathematically tied to your passcode that only you know, such that even Apple can’t crack it.

 Speaking of erasing data on your mobile devices, that’s not a bad first step if you’re planning on selling or giving away your iPhone, iPod, or iPad soon.
 Follow this guide to wiping the data from your device before it leaves your hands.

 Check out a few of our other posts on protecting your privacy when using Apple products: